Accessibility statement

 • JavaScript

-The review was conducted using the tool and assistive technologies combination provided by the RGAA framework, using the following versions:
+Content rendering checks were carried out based on the combinations provided by the RGAA reference framework, using the following versions:

 • Firefox 140 and NVDA 2025.1.2 on Windows 11